-Consumers Power Inc. is a privately owned not-for-profit rural electric cooperative serving 25,000 members in parts of six counties in Oregon: Benton, Lane, Lincoln, Linn, Marion and Polk.
+Consumers Power Inc. is a privately owned not-for-profit rural electric cooperative serving over 25,000 members in parts of six counties in Oregon: Benton, Lane, Lincoln, Linn, Marion and Polk.

 CPI was incorporated in 1939.
 To view our 75th anniversary history book click here.